diogoff/trackml-100/README.md

 It reads the output file from the first step (`particles.csv`) into memory.
 (Yes, it reads 48 GB into RAM.
 I tried using [Dask](https://dask.org/) to avoid this, but at the time of this competition Dask did not support the aggregations that will be computed next.)

-The x,y,z position of each hit is brought into a new column named _position_.
+The x,y,z positions of each hit are brought together into a new column named _position_.

 The hits are grouped by particle id, and the following aggregations are performed: